danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 end
 ```

-After installing, add config block at the end of `spec/rails_helper.rb`:
+After adding the gem, configure it at the end of your `spec/rails_helper.rb` file:

 ```ruby
 # Other config...
 Shoulda::Matchers.configure do |config|
   config.integrate do |with|
     with.test_framework :rspec